pnp/cli-microsoft365/docs/manual/docs/cmd/spo/app/app-get.md

 `-n, --name [name]`|Name of the app to retrieve information for.
 Specify the `id` or the `name` but not both `-u, --appCatalogUrl [appCatalogUrl]`|URL of the tenant app catalog site.
 If not specified, the CLI will try to resolve it automatically
 `-s, --scope [scope]`|Target app catalog. `tenant|sitecollection`.
 Default `tenant`.
+`--siteUrl [siteUrl]`|The site url where the soultion package is.
+It must be specified when the scope is `sitecollection`.
 `-o, --output [output]`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging